crazywhalecc/static-php-cli/README-en.md

 ## Compilation Requirements

 Yes, this project is written in PHP, pretty funny.
-But php-static-cli runtime only requires an environment above PHP 8.0 and tokenizer extension.
+But static-php-cli runtime only requires an environment above PHP 8.0 and `tokenizer`, `iconv` extension.

 Here is the architecture support status, where `CI` represents support for GitHub Action builds, `Local` represents support for local builds, and blank represents not currently supported.